Earn Credit for Life Experience

 Not all learning takes place in the classroom.

 Malone University recognizes adult learners acquire significant learning experiences that occur in various environments outside of the college classroom.
-Malone offers adult learners the opportunity to gain college credit for college-level life learning experiences.
+We offer adult learners the opportunity to gain college credit for college-level life learning experiences.
 Students may be awarded credit through Prior Learning Assessment (PLA) process.

 Students who participate in the PLA gain the following advantages: